MrErin/HomeInventory/README.md

 # Project:

 Home Inventory Database

 ## Requirements:

 ## Currently Working On:

-* refactor for component factory

-Not sure where the current problem is.
-Taking a break.
+* styles
+  * Make cards a uniform size
+  * Choose better colors, but keep it to one color for each type of stuff
+  * Make the text on the cards more clearly formatted so you can tell what it is

 ## Remaining Features:

-* styles
-* refactor code to draw from component factory

 ## Stretch Goals:

+## Completed features:

 * interface to filter stuff by category

-## Completed features:
+* refactor for component factory
 * Load stuff to database in local storage
 * Display items on the DOM